asmitaj08/llm4MCU/ollama_setup/ollama_setup_on_hpc.md

 	/home/user/ollama/bin/ollama serve
 ```

-#### running jupyter notebook, that I access on my local machine using ssh tunneling
+#### running jupyter notebook, that can be accessed on  local machine using ssh tunneling

 ```
 #!/bin/bash -l